LIGHTYEARS-LYS/LIGHTYEARS-Token/README.md

 Proof of Work: '''Scrypt'''

-Thanks to Jess and His Team , for helping us shaping the the contract, Open Zeppelin and SmartPool for the security audit
+Thanks to Jess and His Team , for helping us shaping the the contract.

 The LYS token is deployed at 0xdD41fBd1Ae95C5D9B198174A28e04Be6b3d1aa27